PyHDI/PyCoRAM/pages.md

 Please copy the generated IP-core into 'pcores' directory of XPS project.

-This software has some sample project in 'input'.
+This software has some sample project in 'sample'.
 To build them, please modify 'Makefile', so that the corresponding files and parameters are selected (especially INPUT, MEMIMG and USERTEST)